deanishe/alfred-searchio/README.md

 ### Wikipedia, Wiktionary ###

-The `--language` argument will be treated as a subdomain, e.g. `de` will retrieve results from `de.wikipedia.org`.
+The `--lang` argument will be treated as a subdomain, e.g. `de` will retrieve results from `de.wikipedia.org`.

 ### Google ###

-The `--language` argument should work for [any language supported by Google](https://www.google.com/preferences#languages), with the obvious exceptions of things like Klingon and Hacker…
+The `--lang` argument should work for [any language supported by Google](https://www.google.com/preferences#languages), with the obvious exceptions of things like Klingon and Hacker…

 ### Bing, DuckDuckGo, eBay ###